Marriage Preparation

 -

-Near the end of preparation, couples may celebrate the Rite of Betrothal with close family and friends.
+Near the end of preparation, couples will celebrate the Rite of Betrothal with close family and friends.
+This private ceremony takes place after a weekend mass.

 This beautiful tradition acknowledges the confidence and clarity that has emerged through the process of discernment.
 It marks a significant step as a couple prepares to enter into the Sacrament of Marriage.